 Professional practice

-• Seven cases before the International Court of Justice (e.g. representing the UAE, UK, and Kuwait);
+• Seven States before the International Court of Justice (e.g. as advocate and counsel for the UAE, UK, and Kuwait);

 Before being appointed King’s Counsel, he was a member of both the UK Attorney General Panel of Counsel for Public International Law cases and the AG Panel of Counsel for Constitutional and Commercial Law cases.
 Dan was appointed by the UK and EU to the panel of arbitrators appointed to hear Brexit-related disputes.